pedrofale/pedrofale.github.io/index.md

 title: Home
 ---

-I am a researcher focused on developing statistical models of cancer evolution using next-generation sequencing data at the single-cell level.
+I am a researcher focused on developing statistical methods to analyse single-cell omics data from cancerous tissues.